alderon07/godoit/documentation/README.md

 # Documentation

-This folder contains all documentation for the godo project.
+This folder contains all documentation for the godoit project.

 ## Available Documentation

 - **[QUICK_START.md](QUICK_START.md)** - Quick command reference and common workflows
-  Start here for a rapid introduction to godo commands and usage patterns.
+  Start here for a rapid introduction to godoit commands and usage patterns.

 - **[API.md](API.md)** - Complete HTTP REST API documentation
   Full reference for the HTTP server endpoints with request/response examples.